-As cyberattacks become more sophisticated, despite preparation, education, and training, municipal computers and networks can still be compromised by an unforeseen vulnerability.
-One way that municipalities can offset some of the risks and limit their exposure is through cyber liability or cyber security insurance.
+As cyberattacks become more sophisticated, despite preparation, education, and training, municipal infrastructure can still be compromised by an unforeseen vulnerability.
+One way that municipalities can offset some of the risks and limit their exposure is through cyber security insurance.
 Municipal governments across the country are purchasing cyber insurance policies to cover losses resulting from a cyberattack.
 It is important to note that cyber insurance is intended to complement, not replace, a municipal cyber security program.
 Furthermore, cyber insurance will not remove the threat of a cyberattack, but it can help cover the costs arising from a cyberattack, including breach notification, regulatory fines, forensics, legal fees, and other expenses.
 Not all policies are created equal and will vary, but cyber insurance can also cover the cost of restoring data affected by a cyberattack and for legal liabilities such as the cost of claims made against the municipality for failing to protect personal data.

 Insurance companies that offer cyber insurance often perform evaluations of an organization's security practices and policies to determine whether adequate procedures are in place to mitigate potential cyberattacks.
-Municipal governments that do not meet certain standards will pay higher premiums for a cyber insurance policy - premiums are higher for municipalities that have not implemented safeguards to protect themselves from a cyberattack.
+Municipal governments that do not meet certain standards will pay higher premiums for a cyber insurance policy.
+They may also be declined the coverage by the available insurers.
+Premiums are typically higher for municipalities that have not implemented safeguards to protect themselves from a cyberattack.